github-education-resources/codespaces-teaching-js-template/README.md

 ## Codespaces JavaScript template

-This repository is a GitHub template for a Web application using the React web framework.
+This repository is a GitHub template for a web application using the React web framework.
 The goal here is to give you a template to you can immediately use.
-You can aslo use the steps in this document to adapt it for your particular needs.
+You can also use the steps in this document to adapt it for your particular needs.

 The repository contains the following: